Skip to main content

 warning

-Controllers should extends "AbstractController" modules
+Controllers should extend the "AbstractController" module.

-Name convention and loading
+Name Convention and Loading

 class ControllerName extends AbstractController {